Shashank-Salian/edu_x_change/README.md

 # Edu X Change

 Edu X Change is an educational social media platform built using Python, Django, Preact with Typescript in frontend.
 It allows students to join virtual groups called "communities" based on their interests.
 Within these communities, students can share study materials such as e-books, PDF notes, images, and videos.
 They can also create posts with text, embedded images, or links to external applications.
 Users can ask questions related to the topic, and other members of the community can provide answers.
-Additionally, users can upvote and downvote posts, questions, and answers to filter out the best content.
+Additionally, users can up-vote and down-vote posts, questions, and answers to filter out the best content.

 ## Features